 The new Making Homes Affordable Program can help some reduce their interest by 2% and/or renegotiate their mortgages.
 It’s a powerful program.
 If you search on Google for this program, depending on what terms you use to you’ll get easily 1.5 million links to pages where help and information is offered.
 Some are legitimate – some are not.

 Many of the pages lead to people / companies that promise to help you get the help you need via these programs.
 They guarantee success in as much as 98% of the cases they handle – and they require upwards of $3,000 to get you the help you want.
-Some will tell you the money goes into a trust fund and you'll get it back if they can't get you the help you approved.
-They may tell you their registered with the Better Business Bureau.
+Some will tell you the money goes into a trust fund and you’ll get it back if they can’t get you the help you approved.
+They may tell you they’re registered with the Better Business Bureau.
 They may tell you they have all kinds of credentials and offer all kinds of testimonials.

 Here’s another example:

 Countless of us are now doing our taxes online either on websites or using TurboTax or other tax software.
 If These are tremendously easy and convenient.
 Once your taxes are filed you may get emails that actually look legit to the inexperienced.
 They say something like there has been fraudulent reporting on your return – or you’re eligible for an additional tax refund.
 They may even have a .gov in the email address.
 Don’t believe a word of it.
 Don’t respond.
 Don’t click any link.
 Delete the email immediately.
 This is a pfishing / scam attempt.

 And yet another:

 With all the hoopla about government and humanitarian initiatives, no doubt you’re getting all kinds of requests for donations.
 The web is filled with these kinds of scams.
 If you give that donation, are you SURE the money is actually being used as you intend?
 You don’t unless you are very careful to go directly to the source.

 - Always go directly to your Browser (never click a link in an email – even if it looks legit.